 This post explores whether the common saying "Follow Your Heart" is good advice.
 Here are some common sayings you might have heard: Follow your heart.
 If it feels good, do it.
 Your heart will tell you what to do.
 Is This Advice Good?
 Now, if you are like most people in the world, you can… Continue reading Is “Follow Your Heart” Good Advice?

-Here is a brief, tragic, and important history lesson, and it relates to your life today, I promise: In the mid-1800s, Ireland was struck by the now-infamous potato blight.
+Here is a brief, tragic, and important history lesson.
+It's about the Irish Potato Famine and weird rumors, and it relates to the recent elections.
+A Bit about the Potato Famine In the mid-1800s, Ireland was struck by the now-infamous potato blight.
 It had devastating consequences on the Irish population.
-(You can find all of this information about the Irish Potato Famine and the immigration patterns associated with… Continue reading What the Irish Potato Famine and Weird Rumors Can Teach Us about Elections Today
+(You can find all of… Continue reading The Irish, Weird Rumors, and Recent Elections

 This post is about something I call a My Guy Bias, which is a thinking problem anyone can develop personally or politically.
 It's really common and causes a lot of suffering.
 Our Attachments Human beings form strong emotional attachments to people.
 This trait can be good because it often helps us develop loving and loyal… Continue reading Do You Have a “My Guy Bias”?
 Is it Harming You?

 Why Do People Even Think Socialism is a Good Idea?
 This is the second post in a series about socialism—what it is, why people are afraid of it, and whether they should be.
 You can read the first post in this series here.
 The question is why exactly some people are so favorable to socialism and even find it… Continue reading What is Socialism?
 Part #2

 I am writing a series of posts on the ethics of abortion.
 This series is based on a unit I teach in my ethics class almost every semester.
 You can read the first part in the series here in which I describe what ethics is; why abortion can be an ambiguous ethical issue; and why… Continue reading The Ethics of Abortion, Part #2